 Managing risk isn’t always easy and you need someone who can bounce back after an error and do better in the future.

 The general counsel interacts with a number of different people, but regulators and the executive team are two important groups you need to ask about.
 You want a candidate who has experience working with regulators and who has an organization system in place for maintaining documents.

-Since the general counsel will be working alongside your executive team, you want to know how well candidates are currently working with their teams.
+Since general counsel duties include working alongside your executive team, you want to know how well candidates are currently working with their teams.
 High-level responsibilities and an expanded role outside of the legal department are two strong signs that a candidate has earned the trust of their executive team.

 Including these five questions in your interview will give you a solid understanding of each candidate’s key competencies.
 The general counsel is a crucial member of your executive team, so understanding the strengths and weaknesses of each candidate is essential to your business.

 Capable in-house legal talent is a vital part of your company’s team, and finding top legal talent is necessary if you expect to compete in today’s economy.
 You cannot afford to make mistakes when locating the right candidate for Chief Legal Officer, Corporate Counsel, General Counsel, or other key legal positions.

 As a leading executive search firm, Cowen Partners specializes in finding in-house counsel and legal officers that fit your needs.
 We know the legal recruiting process from all sides and have a proven track record of success.
 When you work with us, you can rest assured knowing we will find you exceptional talent with outstanding credentials.
 Our legal recruiters evaluate everything from legal experience, executive leadership, and emotional intelligence to core competencies and culture fit.
 Our assessment of candidates is top-notch so we can find you the perfect fit for your company.